inciteful-xyz/inciteful-zotero-plugin/README.md

 ## Features
 The current functionality is limited to initiating searches from your collection in the following ways:

+### Graph Search
-- Right clicking a single item and selecting "Search in Inciteful.xyz"
+- Right clicking a single item and selecting `Inciteful Tools` -> `Graph Search`
-- Selecting multiple items, right clicking, and selecting "Search in Inciteful.xyz"
+- Selecting multiple items, right clicking, and select `Inciteful Tools` -> `Graph Search`
-- Right clicking on a collection and selecting "Search in Inciteful.xyz"
+- Right clicking on a collection and selecting "Graph Search using Inciteful.xyz"

+### Literature Connector
+- Select two items, right click then select `Inciteful Tools` -> `Connect Papers`